 We conducted simulations to explore the effects of two alternative strategies for subsampling hair left at hair traps in both the empirical and simulated data sets: 1) simple random sampling (SRS), and 2) a subsampling method that gives preference to unique site-sessions, which we will refer to as site-session preferred (SPR).
 With simple random sampling, n samples were chosen at random from the set of hair clusters pooled across the different sites and trapping periods.
 Alternatively, with SPR, we tried to maximize the number of unique site-sessions represented in the subsample.
 Let m represent the number of unique site-sessions in the full data set.
 If m > n, we randomly choose n unique site-sessions, with 1 sample randomly selected from each of these site-sessions (in the survey sampling literature, this would be referred to as a 2-stage cluster sample).
 When n > m, we randomly chose one sample at random from each unique site-session and then took a second simple random subsample of size n – m from the remaining clusters (from the pooled data) to give a total of n samples.
 This mimics how we actually subsampled the hair in the empirical dataset, but here we resampled the resulting genetic dataset.

-We subsampled the empirical (black bear) data set and simulated data sets (from each of the 8 simulation scenarios) using both subsampling strategies, with subsample sizes of n = 250, n = 550, and n = 850.
-Notably, this subsampling was performed on the genotyped samples in the empirical dataset, meaning that we had already subsampled the full dataset, as previously described.
+We subsampled the empirical (black bear) data set and simulated data sets (from each of the 8 simulation scenarios) using both subsampling strategies, with subsample sizes of n = 250, n = 550, and n = 850, representing 25%, 54% and 83%, respectively, of the empirical genetic dataset, 15%, 33% and 52% of the hair clusters (before we subsampled), and 9%, 20%, and 31% of the barbs with hair.
 In the simulated dataset, by contrast, this subsampling was for the full dataset, using clusters as the sampling unit (i.e., assuming each cluster is a unique bear), and assuming that all bear visits yielded a sufficient DNA sample.

 We fit SECR models to each subsampled data set and the original (i.e., “full”) genotyped data set.
 In the context of this study, an observation (i.e. hair cluster) can be considered ‘redundant’ if it does not contribute a unique (individual x site x session) combination to the capture history of interest (i.e., a sample is redundant if there is another observation of the same individual at the particular site-session).
 Importantly, samples were not redundant if a bear was detected at different sites in the same sampling session (as would be the case in traditional mark–recapture).
 To better understand the performance of the estimators under different types of subsampling, we calculated the percentage of each data set that was not-redundant.